Advanced Engineering Applications Magnet

 • RECF Pre-Engineering and Robotics

-• Unmanned Aerial Systems Safety Ground School and Visual Line Of Sight Operator
+• Unmanned Aerial Systems Safety Ground School and Visual Line of Sight Operator, FAA UAV Pilot

-• PhotoShop with Aerial Applications, AutoDesk Inventor, Revit, and Chief Architect
+• PhotoShop (Aerial Applications), AutoDesk Inventor, Fusion, Revit, and Chief Architect

 • FANUC Robotics Programmer/Operator